 By Marlene Dong on October 4, 2018

 Registration is now open for the next 30-Day Online Mindfulness Challenge, which runs Oct.
 29 – Nov.
 27. Whether you’re new to mindfulness, practicing already, or part of a unit looking for a team-building activity, everyone can benefit from this simple practice.
 The program is free and open to all UBC staff, faculty and postdoctoral fellows in Vancouver and the Okanagan.
-Consider inviting a new member of the HR team to join you for the challenge!

 For more information and to register, visit the 30-Day Online Mindfulness Challenge webpage.